-The three most popular CMS choices being used today to build websites are WordPress, Joomla, and Drupal.
+The three most popular CMS choices being used today are WordPress, Joomla, and Drupal.
 Of the three, WordPress is the most widely used and easiest to learn and implement.
-I chose WordPress for my classes as it is powerful, yet easy to develop without learning to code.
+I chose WordPress for my classes as it is powerful, yet easy to develop without learning HTML or CSS.

 For those that know some HTML and CSS, you will be able to tweak the stylesheets of WordPress, Joomla, or Drupal as they may be customized.
 I find myself in this category as I usually like to make slight modifications to the themes I use.

-The reason I recommend using one of these three CMS’s is that with them you are able develop a powerful, dynamic, and responsive web presence, with plenty of themes and plugins to choose from and abundant online support.
+The reason I recommend using one of these three CMS(s) is that with them you are able to develop a powerful, dynamic, and responsive web presence, with plenty of themes and plugins to choose from and abundant online support.

 If you decide to get my help with designing your website, whether it be to learn how to do it yourself, or whether it be to hire me to design it for you, please use the Contact form to communicate with me.